-Quote Foreword 4 Chapter 1: Emission trends & progress in climate action Key highlights Greenhouse gas emissions and the EU's international commitments Towards the climate-neutrality objective Progress on climate action in the EU Member States 11 Chapter 2: The EU emissions trading system Key highlights Emission trends Revenues raised by the EU ETS Action in aviation and maritime transport 20 A balanced EU carbon market 21 Chapter 3: Effort sharing emissions.
-Key highlights 22 Results of the Effort Sharing Decision 2013-2020 23 Progress under the Effort Sharing Regulation 2021-2030 24 Emission trends by type of gas under the Effort Sharing legislation National policies and measures in the ESR sectors 26 Emission trends and policies in key sectors 27 Chapter 4: Land use, land use change & forestry Key highlights A greater role for the LULUCF sector to support climate action 31 Assessment of progress in the LULUCF sector.
-Action to step up land monitoring 33 Related initiatives in agriculture and forestry 33 Access to funding and incentives 33 Implementation of the EU Adaptation Strategy Chapter 5: Resilience to climate change Key highlights Assessment of collective progress of Member States on adaptation.
-36 Chapter 6: Aligning investments with climate neutrality Key highlights Investment needs and trends in the EU Monitoring finance's alignment with the transition to climate neutrality Funding from the EU Emission Trading System Mainstreaming climate policies in the EU budget Chapter 7: International climate action 46 Key highlights Overview and developments Multilateral and Bilateral engagement 47 Climate Finance and International Cooperation 48 Technical information - Commission Staff Working Document (SWD) 49 1.
-Overview of EU climate targets 50 2.
-Overview of recently adopted legislation contributing to the climate-neutrality objective 51 3.
-EU's greenhouse gas emissions: Trends and projections 4.
-Greenhouse gas emissions covered by the UNFCCC, the Kyoto protocol and the Climate and Energy Package 59 6.
-EU ETS emissions 67 7.
-Use of revenues from auctioning of ETS allowances 68 8.
-Emissions covered by the effort sharing legislation 71 9.
+Quote 3 Foreword 4 Chapter 1: Emission trends & progress in climate action 5 Key highlights 5 Greenhouse gas emissions and the EU's international commitments Towards the climate-neutrality objective Progress on climate action in the EU Progress on climate action in the EU Member States Chapter 2: The EU emissions trading system .
+18 Key highlights Emission trends Revenues raised by the EU ETS Action in aviation and maritime transport A balanced EU carbon market Chapter 3: Effort sharing emissions .
+22 Key highlights .
+22 Results of the Effort Sharing Decision 2013-2020 Progress under the Effort Sharing Regulation 2021-2030 .
+23 Emission trends by type of gas under the Effort Sharing legislation .
+25 National policies and measures in the ESR sectors .
+26 Emission trends and policies in key sectors Chapter 4: Land use, land use change & forestry Key highlights A greater role for the LULUCF sector to support climate action .
+31 Assessment of progress in the LULUCF sector.
+Action to step up land monitoring Related initiatives in agriculture and forestry Access to funding and incentives Implementation of the EU Adaptation Strategy .
+35 Chapter 5: Resilience to climate change .
+35 Key highlights Assessment of collective progress of Member States on adaptation.
+Chapter 6: Aligning investments with climate neutrality Key highlights Investment needs and trends in the EU Monitoring finance's alignment with the transition to climate neutrality Integrating climate in financial market policy Funding from the EU Emission Trading System Mainstreaming climate policies in the EU budget Chapter 7: International climate action Key highlights Overview and developments Multilateral and Bilateral engagement Climate Finance and International Cooperation Technical information - Commission Staff Working Document (SWD) Overview of EU climate targets Overview of recently adopted legislation contributing to the climate-neutrality objective .
+50 3.
+EU's greenhouse gas emissions: Trends and projections .
+54 4.
+Greenhouse gas emissions covered by the UNFCCC, the Kyoto protocol and the Climate and Energy Package 6.
+EU ETS emissions 7.
+Use of revenues from auctioning of ETS allowances 8.
+Emissions covered by the effort sharing legislation .
+71 9.
 LULUCF.
-10. Horizontal assessment of collective progress of Member States on climate adaptation 91 11 Overview of sustainable finance policies 100 12.
-Commission's assessment of long-term strategies 101 Penart on the implementation of the EU strategy on adaptation to slimate shapes - Report on the implementation of the EU strategy on adaptation to climate change - Commission Staff Working Document (SWD) 106 Introduction Objective 1: Smarter adaptation: Improving knowledge and managing uncertainty 108 Objective 2: More systemic adaptation: Support policy development at all levels and sectors Objective 3: Faster adaptation: Speeding up adaptation across the board 119 Objective 4: Stepping up international action for climate resilience 129 objective -i.
-Stepping up international action for climate resilience.
+10. Horizontal assessment of collective progress of Member States on climate adaptation 11 Overview of sustainable finance policies 100 12.
+Commission's assessment of long-term strategies 101 Report on the implementation of the EU strategy on adaptation to climate change - Commission Staff Working Document (SWD) 106 Introduction 106 Objective 1: Smarter adaptation: Improving knowledge and managing uncertainty 108 Objective 2: More systemic adaptation: Support policy development at all levels and sectors Objective 3: Faster adaptation: Speeding up adaptation across the board 119 Objective 4: Stepping up international action for climate resilience.